 SK-MEL-28 is one of a series of melanoma cell lines established from patient-derived tumor samples.
 This cell line expresses mutant B-Raf (V600E) and wildtype N-Ras.
+It is also able to form tumors in nude mice.

 - Lloyd J. Old, MD, former William E. Snee Chair in Cancer Immunology, Memorial Sloan Kettering; former Director, New York Branch, Ludwig Institute for Cancer Research